janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/c5948e2f-d218-4ed1-864f-5c21474d223b)

-## Exercise

-Working in the command-line
+## Exercise: Working in the command-line

 A Dockerfile is just a textfile and creating or editing it can be done using any text editor.
 However since the default way to work with Docker is through the Command Line Interface, it's convenient to also edit Dockerfiles using the command line.
 Let's refresh our memory on how to navigate the file system and create or edit a Dockerfile with the command line.